syncfusion-content/javascript-docs/js/ReportViewer/Custom-actions.md

 ## Create custom email action

-1. Create a new action method `SendEmail` in Web API service.
+1.Create a new action method `SendEmail` in Web API service.
-2. Export the report to required type using ReportHelper.GetReport to send report stream as attachment.
+2.Export the report to required type using ReportHelper.GetReport to send report stream as attachment.
-3. The following code sample exports the report to stream and send it as attachment to a specified mail address.
+3.The following code sample exports the report to stream and send it as attachment to a specified mail address.
 Here in the code, used SmtpClient to send the report as email attachment.

 {% highlight c# %}
         public object SendEmail(Dictionary<string, object> jsonResult)